| 1st National

 most of the games and sports.
 There is, therefore, need to guide

+the child in its motor learning and skill development.
 Primary education of the child should be based on motor learning.

 Secondary education stage is more effective for skill learning and